psychoinformatics-de/ipsy-docs/source/internal/data_center/mulder.rst

 ****
 Mulder
 ****
-Mulder (formerly Reka) will become a public/private XNAT server.
-It will also serve as a second point-of-entry into the cluster network.
+Mulder will become a public/private XNAT server.
+It serves as a second point-of-entry into the cluster network, and was purchased 2-11.06(?).

 Services
 ========